Retiring in Greece: a complete guide to living your best life in the Mediterranean

 From sun-soaked islands to ancient ruins and café-lined plazas, it’s no wonder so many dream of retiring in Greece – a country that blends beauty, history, and affordability.
-More than 6,000 US citizens have already relocated to enjoy the relaxed pace of life, warm climate, and favorable financial policies.
+Thousands of US citizens have already relocated to enjoy the relaxed pace of life, warm climate, and favorable financial policies.

 Whether you're drawn to the whitewashed homes of the Cyclades or the vibrant streets of Athens, this guide will help you explore why Greece is among the best places to retire in Europe.